LSchlierf/Bingo/README.md

 ## Usage

 On the main page, you add a set using the `+` button.
-Enter a title for the set, and 25 or more entries, again using the `+` button.
+Enter a title for the set, and add 8 or more entries, again using the `+` button.
 Then return to the main page using the left arrow button.
 Press the newly created bingo set and you will be taken to a page where you can configure the size of your bingo card and wether to use a free tile.
 Press `Let's go` and you will see the newly created bingo card.
 Here, you can mark off fields and will be notfied when you finish your bingo card.
 To pause a game, return to the main page using the left arrow button.
 Here, you will see all your saved sets and paused games.